Books can be found in these locations:

 - New books -- those published within the current year and the last two years -- are located at the Service Desk on Level 2; please request them by call number.

-- The Library subscribes to several online e-book collections such as AccessMedicine, MDConsult, Stat!Ref, and to hundreds of individual e-book titles.
+- The Library subscribes to several online e-book collections such as AccessMedicine, MDConsult, and to hundreds of individual e-book titles.

 Records in the online Library Catalog contain links to e-books and describe the call number, location, holdings information, and availability for physical books.
 To find items in this category, search the Library Catalog.